-One of the most popular destinations in Southeast Asia, one of the top experiences you can have in Thailand is to attend one of the cooking classes in Chiang Mai.
+Thailand is one of the most popular destinations in South East Asia and among the main tourist draws are its capital, Bangkok, three days in Phuket, and of course Chiang Mai.
+One of the top experiences you can have in Thailand is actually to attend one of the cooking classes in Chiang Mai.
 Taking a cooking course in Chiang Mai will not only improve your cooking skills but also introduce you to new ingredients and the local way of grocery shopping and daily lifestyle.

 You can pick a Chiang Mai cooking class with a local market tour included or a Chiang Mai Thai cookery school at an organic farm.
 You can choose your own ingredients, whether you are vegan or vegetarian, you will always find something for your taste.
 Discover some of the top Chiang Mai cooking classes to book during your trip.